SmartlyDressedGames/Unturned-Docs/assets/item-asset/gun-asset.rst

 Gun Assets
 ==========

-Ranged weapons can be used as a source of damage.
-Ranged weapons always show quality.

-This inherits the :ref:`WeaponAsset <doc_item_asset_weapon>` class.
+The ItemGunAsset class is used for ranged weapons (or "guns"), which can be used by players to deal damage.
+Some examples of vanilla ranged weapons include the `Eaglefire <https://wiki.smartlydressedgames.com/wiki/Eaglefire>`_ and `Crossbow <https://wiki.smartlydressedgames.com/wiki/Crossbow>`_.

 Unity Asset Bundle Contents
 ---------------------------